PNAS paper abstract:

 flow configuration in order to isolate one feature of vertical motion through

 stratification - namely the creation of vertical density layers by viscous entrainment.

 This flow configuration is created in a table-top experiment by towing a fiber vertically through a

 stratified corn syrup solution and lubrication theory is used to model the dynamic flow configuration.

-Theoretically we find long-wave instabilites along the fluid interface for layers that
+We find long-wave instabilities along the fluid interface for layers that

 are larger than a critical length-scale.

 Here we characterize the brachistochrone path, or path of shortest time, in potential flow past a body,

 and we apply our theory to obtain new results related to Darwin's drift volume.